 Why bother with Ellis Island records?
 They can provide intriguing and useful information for genealogy researchers.

 For example, you can find original first names and surnames used on arrival in the U.S. Contrary to popular myth, Ellis Island workers didn’t change immigrants’ names.
 Ellis Island employed workers who spoke dozens of languages.
-They also compared their lists to the original ships’ manifests to check for accuracy.
+They also used the original ships’ manifests to document people’s names.

 Immigrants frequently Americanized their own last names and sometimes first names, too.
 Josef may become Joseph while Stanislaw becomes Stanley.